yunify/qingcloud-csi/README.md

 - `fsType`: `ext3`, `ext4`, `xfs`.
 Default `ext4`.

 ### Installation
-This guide will deploy CSI plugin in *kube-system* namespace.
-You can deploy the plugin in other namespace.
-DO NOT disable [Mount Propagation](https://kubernetes.io/docs/concepts/storage/volumes/#mount-propagation) feature gate in Kubernetes control plane.
+This guide will install CSI plugin in *kube-system* namespace.
+You can also deploy the plugin in other namespace.
+To use this CSI plugin, please ensure `--allow-privileged` flag set to `true` and enable [Mount Propagation](https://kubernetes.io/docs/concepts/storage/volumes/#mount-propagation) (Default enalbed) feature gate in Kubernetes control plane.

 - Create ConfigMap
 ```